Parsl/parslguts/taskpath.rst

 The interchange matches up tasks with available workers: it has a queue of tasks, and it has a queue of process worker pool managers which are ready for work. so whenever a new task arrives from the user workflow process, or when a manager is ready for work, a match is made. there won't always be available work or available workers so there are queues in the interchange.

-the matching process so far has been fairly arbitrary but we have been doing some research on better ways to match workers and tasks.
+The matching process so far has been fairly arbitrary but we have been doing some research on better ways to match workers and tasks - I'll talk a little about that later `when talking about scaling in <blocks>`.

-  .. todo:: what link here? if more stuff merged into Parsl, then the PR can be linkable. otherwise later on maybe a SuperComputing 2024 publication - but still unknown

 so now, the interchange sends the task over one of those two zmq-over-TCP connections I talked about earlier... and we're now on the worker node where we're going to run the task.